codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/could-not-tag-image.md

 It is not possible to push the same image at the same time to the same registry.
 Your pipeline configuration has probably [multiple triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) (such as a commit and tag) that trigger the pipeline twice.

-Review the trigger setup according to the pipeline logic and verify that is is triggered only once when an event happens.
+Review the trigger setup according to the pipeline logic and verify that is triggered only once when an event happens.